Bhamragad: Geography

 It is part of etapalli Sub-division of Gadchiroli district along with Etapalli taluka.

-It is located in the dense forests which are also called as Dandkaranya.
+It is located in dense forests which are also called Dandkaranya.
 Most of the population is Madia Gond.
 These people maintain their traditional lifestyle.
 Madia Gond children are attending schools.
 Many now are doctors, paramedics, teachers, police personnel and employees of the government forest department.

 Demographics

 As per Indian government census of year 2011, the population of tehsil was 36,325.